Acumatica/AntiPlagiarism/README.md

 The functionality of the tool is similar to the Code Clone Detection functionality, which is available in the Visual Studio Enterprise.
 (For details about this functionality, see https://docs.microsoft.com/en-us/previous-versions/hh205279(v=vs.140) .)

 To work with the copied code fragments that the tool has found, you can open the Antiplagiarism window from the **Tools** main menu of Visual Studio.
-You can sort the results and open the source file by double clicking the file name in the **Location** column of the table with the results.
+You can sort the results and open the source file by double clicking the file name in the **Source Location** column of the table with the results.

 ## The Process of Building the Solution
 To build the solution, do the following: